Man Hikes To 40 Year Old Wreck Hidden In The Catskill Mountains

 According to legend, the Catskill Mountains are littered with wreckage from plane crashes - but they're not always easy to find.

-You never know what you'll come across when you go hiking throughout New York State.
-Endless acres of forest, waterfalls, and cliffs, summits provide for chance encounters with fascinating wildlife, creepy abandoned buildings, and perhaps even some fascinating wreckage.
+You never know what you'll encounter hiking throughout New York State.
+Endless acres of forest, waterfalls, cliffs, and summits provide opportunities to experience fascinating wildlife, creepy abandoned buildings, and perhaps even some fascinating wreckage.

-The loss of life is sad, but what Keith Thomas stumbled upon in a remote area of the Catskills is certainly an interesting one.
+The loss of life is sad, but what Keith Thomas stumbled upon in a remote Catskills area is fascinating.

 The Catskills are notorious for this type of find, and the plane wreckage that Thomas located at Stoppel Point dates back to a crash on Memorial Day in 1983.

-Thomas, from Naugatuck CT, told us that he takes Fridays off from work so he can take what he calls solo hikes, and he's been exploring the Catskills lately.
+From Naugatuck, CT, Thomas told us that he takes Fridays off from work to go on solo hikes, and he's been exploring the Catskills lately.

 "I love finding stuff like this or anything abandoned," he said.
 "I try my hardest not to hike the same place twice...I don't know what I'm going to see."